twpDone/docMaker/README.md

 This is not perfect nor beautiful yet, but it works fine and i love it.
 Please feel free to propose evolutions.

+You can see the [wiki](https://github.com/twpDone/docMaker/wiki) for further details.

 ========
 Self generated documentation.
 ========